BrendanKapp/BashExtensions/README.md

 Currently available commands:
 - mkdoc [document_name] - makes a Libre Office document.
 - mkdiagram [diagram_name] - makes a Drawio diagram.
 - open [file_name] - opens a filename based on its extension.
-If `.` is supplied, it will open the file explorer in the current directory.
+If `.` or nothing is supplied as the argument, it will open the file explorer in the current directory.

+## Use with Ubuntu

+The default file manager for Ubuntu is Nautilus, whereas Linux Mint is Nemo.

+To use the extension with Ubuntu change the sole reference from `nemo` to `nautilus` in the `bash_extensions.sh` file.